smart-data-models/dataModel.SocialMedia/SMPost/doc/spec.md

           title: 'GeoJSON MultiPolygon'
           type: object
       title: 'GeoJSON Geometry'
+    name:
+      description: 'The name of this item.'
+      type: Property
+    owner:
+      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      items:
+        anyOf: *smpost_-_properties_-_owner_-_items_-_anyof
+        description: 'Property.
+Unique identifier of the entity'
+      type: Property
     platform:
       description: 'Platform of post.'
       type: Property
     postCreatedAt:
+      description: ' The datetime of the creation of the SMPost.'
       format: date-time
       type: string
     postId: